qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

     More options are available in the :ref:`General configuration <scene_extent>` tab.
   * |editCut| :sup:`Cross Section Tool` creates a cross section in 3D scene by defining an area on the terrain in the 2D map canvas.
-    Click to set the start point, move the mouse to define the line direction and click again to set the end point.
-You can adjust the size of the section by moving the mouse after selecting the start and end points.
+    Click to set the start point, move the mouse to define the line direction and click again to set the end point of the axis.

+    * If the lock button next to the :guilabel:`Tolerance` field is in locked state (|locked|), then the width of the cross section is set from the tolerance value and the cross section is automatically drawn
+    * If the tolerance lock button is unlocked (|unlocked|), then you can adjust the size of the section by moving the mouse over the map canvas and clicking at the desired width.

     Press :kbd:`Esc` or right-click to reset the selection.
-  * Use |editCutDisabled| :sup:`Disable Cross Section` to remove the cross section.
-  * Set the :guilabel:`Tolerance` to define the width of the cross section.
-Click |locked| to disable spinbox and lock the value.
   * Use |arrowLeft|:sup:`Nudge Left` and |arrowRight|:sup:`Nudge Right` to nudge the cross section area.
     The direction (left or right) is determined by the orientation of the drawn line.
+  * Use |editCutDisabled| :sup:`Disable Cross Section` to remove the cross section.
 * |shadow| :sup:`Effects` adds visual effects to the 3D rendering, such as showing :ref:`shadows <shadows>`, :ref:`eye dome lighting <eye_dome_lighting>`
   or :ref:`ambient occlusion <ambient_occlusion>`.